smertin123/Domain-Admins-in-Non-DCs/README.md

 # Domain-Admins-in-Non-DCs

 A PowerShell script that checks for domain administrators logging into non-domain controllers.
 The script has local and remote functionality with the option to supply a list of remote hosts.
-Users can search in local processes, local or remote sessions, and local or remote user directories.
+The script can search in local processes, local or remote sessions, and can check for local or remote user directories.

 The script requires a list of domain adminstrators.
 If you dont have a list of domain administrators the script can scan for them and output to file.